terdelyi/terdelyicouk/content/posts/from-novice-to-expert.md

 What I’m trying to tell you through my story is that **you must always remain open and hungry**.
 Don’t stick to one framework or one language.
 Learn *the basics*, variables, loops, control structures, and data structures.
-Learn from the *mistakes* or journeys others have made: design patterns, software paradigms—**programming is a flat circle**, everything else are just SDKs and APIs to memorise.
+Learn from the *mistakes* or journeys others have made: design patterns, software paradigms—programming is a flat circle, everything else are just SDKs and APIs to memorise.
 Read about *algorithms*, how to be more effective or improve performance.
 There’s nothing new under the sun, just better tools which are naturally faster, perhaps a bit shinier, but the foundations are always remain the same.
 Some are better suited for the task, while others are less.
 Invest enough time